dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/basic_sql/README.md

 * Look at the schemas currently present; make sure yours is there: `\dn`
 * List databases: `\l`
+* ([This doc](https://gist.github.com/Kartones/dd3ff5ec5ea238d4c546) has a list of some other quick exploratory commands.)
 * Find the count of the list of rows:

   `SELECT COUNT(*) FROM mpettit_schema.mpettit_table;`